 Constructed in 593 and later enlarged to its present size in 1168, Itsukushima Shrine is dedicated to the three Shinto sea goddesses: Ichikishima, Tagori, and Tagitsu.
 It is an outstanding example of sacred architecture in Japan, in which human elements are perfectly harmonised with nature.

-The shrine consists of multiple buildings, including the main hall, several subsidiary temples and a Noh theatre stage.
+The shrine consists of multiple buildings, including the main hall, several subsidiary temples, and a Noh theatre stage.
 They are interconnected by numerous bridges and boardwalks and supported by pillars above the sea.
 However, not a single metal nail was used in the construction of the shrine.
 Vermillion lacquer is also applied to keep evil spirits away and protect the building from corrosion.

 The Great Torii

 Standing in front of Itsukushima Shrine is the Great Torii – Miyajima’s most recognisable symbol.
 First erected in 1168, the 16-metre tall vermillion gate marks the boundary between the spirit and human worlds.
 It stands on six pillars, with both main pillars are made from single trees, making the gate highly resistant to harsh weather.
-Additionally, the base of the torii is not buried deep in the seabed but rather stand by its own weight.
-Therefore, typhoon or even an earthquake can hardly make the gate fall or move.
+Additionally, the base of the torii is not buried deep in the seabed but rather stands by its own weight.
+Therefore, a typhoon or even an earthquake can hardly make the gate fall or move.

 The current Great Torri was built in 1875 and is the eighth to occupy this site.
 During high tide, it appears like floating on the waves – a scene that has been traditionally ranked as one of the three most beautiful views in Japan.
 The torii looks even more photogenic at dusk when the sun seemingly descends through the holy gate.